 One Page Fast Checkout module offers 3 layout designs: 1-column, 2-column, and 3-column.
 You can customize the layout accordingly.

 Set the checkout fields’ priority with the drag and drop feature.
-Pick a field, drag, and drop it to the place where you want to display it on the checkout page.
+Pick a checkout field and drop it to the desired position.

 If you want to add some additional fields to your checkout page, you can do it easily with the One Page Fast Checkout module.

-This feature is particularly for the PrestaShop platform where the admin can specify the minimum amount to avail the free shipping facility.
-If the customer’s cart amount is lesser than the specified amount, he or she will be displayed a free shipping banner, basically to encourage them to increase their cart amount.
+This feature is specifically for the PrestaShop platform where the admin can specify the minimum amount for the customers to avail of the free shipping facility.
+If the customer’s cart amount is lesser than the specified amount, he or she will be displayed the extra amount they need to shop for if they want to get free shipping.
 This eventually increases your average order value.

 One page checkout is GDPR compatible and has a fully mobile responsive layout.
 It has multi-lingual support.

-Whether you follow one step checkout process or a multi-step checkout process, make sure to maintain the checkout flow of your eCommerce store.
+Whether you follow one step checkout or a multi-step checkout process, make sure to maintain the checkout flow.
 Ask for relevant information only.
-Get into the zone of your customers and try to figure out what would make them happy, a one-page checkout or a multi-step checkout?
+Get into the zone of your customers and try to figure out what changes you can make to improve the customer experience.